My Housing Portal

 Effective October 1, 1999, regulations require the family to pay a minimum of 30 percent or a maximum of 40 percent of their income towards their rental portion.
 The minimum family contribution is $50.00 per month.

 The following are the Family’s Responsibility:

 1. The family must find a unit (house, apartment, condo, or townhome) within the Denver City limits.
 Portability to other areas is allowed only if the family has lived in the City and County of Denver for the past 12 months, and the area the family wants to go to have a Housing Authority that will accept the family.
-The family must work with the DHA’s Section 8 Portability Technician.
+The family must work with the DHA’s HCV Portability Technician.